 First, we compared two model versions: one utilizing the multimodal fusion attention network and the other without it.
 The results demonstrated that the model employing the multimodal fusion attention network outperformed the version without it significantly in terms of accuracy, recall, precision, AUC, and F1-score.
-This indicates the crucial role of the multimodal fusion attention network in integrating multimodal data and enhancing anomaly detection performance.
+This indicates the crucial role played by the multimodal fusion attention network in integrating multimodal data, enhancing the performance of anomaly detection.

 Next, we conducted an ablation study on the Generative Adversarial Network component within the model.
-Upon removing GAN from the model, noticeable declines in accuracy, recall, precision, AUC, and F1 scores were observed.
+Upon removing GAN from the model, noticeable declines in accuracy, recall, precision, AUC, and F1-score were observed.
 This suggests the positive impact of GAN's generative capability on enhancing the model's performance, aiding the model in better adapting to multimodal data.

 Furthermore, we performed an ablation study on the multimodal cues.
 After removing multimodal cues from the model, we observed a reduction in performance across all metrics in the standalone image anomaly detection model.
-This indicates that multimodal cues facilitate the model in learning and leveraging the inter-modality correlations, improving the model's accuracy, robustness, and generalization capabilities.
+This indicates that multimodal cues facilitate the model in learning and leveraging the inter-modality correlations, improving the accuracy, robustness, and generalization capabilities of the model.

 In summary, these ablation study results validate the effectiveness of each component within our proposed multimodal anomaly detection model.
-Introducing the multimodal fusion attention network, Generative Adversarial Network, and multitask learning provides substantial support for enhancing the model's performance, offering a reliable solution for anomaly detection tasks in the context of multimodal data.
+The introduction of the multimodal fusion attention network, Generative Adversarial Network, and multitask learning provides substantial support for enhancing the model's performance, offering a reliable solution for anomaly detection tasks in the context of multimodal data.